stevensona/monod/README.md

 We use this
 [Dockerfile](https://github.com/TailorDev/dockerfiles/blob/master/node/Dockerfile)
-to run Monod in production (which runs `npm run start` from Monod root directory).
+to run Monod in production (which runs `npm run start` from the Monod root directory).

 ### Development